mongodb/docs-realm/docusaurus/docs/includes/_query-language.md

 </td>
 <td>

 Evaluates to the number of objects in the given collection.
-This is currently only supported on to-many relationship collections and not on lists of primitives.
-In order to use `@count` on a list of primitives, consider wrapping the primitives in a Realm object.

 </td>
 </tr>